MauroDeryckere/Pengine/README.md

 }
 ```

-Entities and components destroys are placed on a queue to ensure no dependencies cause trouble during the update of a frame.
+Entity and component destruction calls are placed on a queue to ensure no dependencies cause trouble during the update of a frame.

 ### Systems
 The System Manager allows you to register generic systems which will then be updated, rendered,... in the game loop.
 There's also an option to add dependencies for a given system if necessary.
-The Scene class provides an easy to use interface for the System Manager.
+The Scene class provides an easy-to-use interface for the System Manager.

 ```cpp
 auto pSys = make_shared<TestSys>();